-But everyone just assumes that the Mac is lacking because it doesn’t support the latest Call of Duty or Battlefield.
-Yet, the Mac still has many great First-Person Shooters to offer, including some of the very best.
+And everyone just assumes that macOS is lacking because it doesn't support the latest Call of Duty or Battlefield.
+But look closer and you'll find a lot of fps games for mac, including some of the top ones.

 The Best First-Person Shooters for Mac

-Brought to the Mac by Aspyr, BioShock Infinite is a single-player game, driven by an amazing story.
-The story takes place in an unforgettable universe (the flying city of Columbia) that could only be matched by BioShock’s city of Rapture.
-I won’t spoil the story for you, but I can tell you the ending alone is one of the best I’ve seen.
+Ported by Aspyr, BioShock Infinite is a single-player game, driven by an amazing story.
+The story takes place in an unforgettable universe (the flying city of Columbia) that could only be matched by BioShock's city of Rapture.
+I won't spoil the story for you, but I can tell you the ending alone is one of the finest I've ever seen.

-While the story alone could put BioShock Infinite in any Top 10 list out there, the game’s gameplay and graphics are almost as good as the story.
+While the story alone could put BioShock Infinite in any Top 10 list out there, the game's gameplay and graphics are almost as good as the story.
 The shooting mechanics are solid and the graphics are nothing short of impressive.
-At some points I had to stop and just absorb the breathtaking vistas Columbia had to offer.
-Don’t take my word for it, see it in action.
-You can also read my full review for more details.
+At some points, I had to stop and just absorb the breathtaking vistas Columbia had to offer.

 A Good Match for: Everyone.
 That story is worth your time, no doubt.

-Developed by Eidos Montreal and brought to the Mac by Feral Interactive, Human Revolution is a cyberpunk first-person shooter that can do stealth and action if needed.
+Developed by Eidos Montreal and ported by Feral Interactive, Human Revolution is a cyberpunk FPS that can do stealth and action if needed.
 The game will always give you the choice to tackle a given situation in different ways.
 You can be stealthy and sneak up on enemy soldiers, worrying about noise and hiding bodies.
-Or you can just run and gun, if that’s your cup of tea, a la Call of Warfare: Modern Battlefield 4.
+Or you can just run and gun, if that's your cup of tea, a la Call of Warfare: Modern Battlefield 4.

 While Deus Ex: Human Revolution will be mostly remembered by the different strategies it allowed (and encouraged), it will also be remembered by the top-notch story it tells.
 The single-player campaign is fascinating and will make you forget all about Multiplayer.